What Is Python Used For? A Beginner’s Guide

-Python has become one of the most popular programming languages in the world in recent years.
-It's used in everything from machine learning to building websites and software testing.
-It can be used by developers and non-developers alike.
+Python has become one of the most popular programming languages in recent years.
+It's been used in everything from machine learning to building websites and software testing.
+Developers and non-developers alike find it useful.

 Python is a computer programming language often used to build websites and software, automate tasks, and analyze data.
-Python is a general-purpose language, used to create various programmes and isn’t specialised for any specific problems.

-Thanks to its similarity with English syntax, Python is widely considered to be one of the easiest programming languages to write, read, and learn.
-Many professionals with little to no computer programming experience can pick up basic Python skills and scale them to more advanced coding techniques.

-Another reason Python is one of the most popular programming languages is that it is an open-source language, meaning it is designed to be free, easily accessible, and modifiable by anyone.
-There is an extensive library of publicly available Python codes, making it much more convenient for coders to build and scale their own projects.
-This means that instead of starting from scratch on each new project, you’re able to reference and modify existing code from previous public Python projects.
+Python is a general-purpose language, not specialized for any specific problems, and used to create various programmes.
+This versatility and its beginner-friendliness have made it one of the most used programming languages today.
+In 2020, more than one-third of Indian IT professionals said Python was their preferred programming language [2].
+It continues to top lists of the most desired programming languages in the country.

 Did you know?
 The name Python comes from Monty Python.
 When Guido van Rossum was creating Python, he was also reading the scripts from BBC's Monty Python's Flying Circus.
 He thought the name Python was appropriately short and slightly mysterious.